Widow's peak: Etymology

 The term stems from the belief that hair growing to a point on the forehead – suggestive of the peak of a widow's hood – is an omen of early widowhood.
 The use of peak in relation to hair dates from 1833.
 The expression widow's peak dates from 1849.
-The use of peak may refer to the beak or bill of a headdress, particularly the distinctive hood with a pointed piece in front – a biquoquet – which widows wore as a hood of mourning dating from 1530.
-Another explanation for the origin of the phrase suggests that it may be related to the mourning caps worn as early as the 16th century.
-A mourning cap or 'Mary Stuart Cap' is a cap which features a very distinctive triangular fold of cloth in the middle of the forehead, creating an artificial widow's peak.
-The use of peak referring to a point in the cloth covering the forehead dates to at least 1509 when it appears in Alexander Barclay’s The Shyp of Folys:
+Peak may refer to the beak, or bill, of a headdress, particularly the distinctive hood with a pointed piece in front – a biquoquet – which widows wore as a hood of mourning dating from 1530.
+A Mary Stuart cap is a cap which features a very distinctive triangular fold of cloth in the middle of the forehead, creating an artificial widow's peak.
+The use of peak referring to a point in the cloth covering the forehead dates to at least as far back as 1509, when it appears in Alexander Barclay’s The Shyp of Folys:

 And ye Jentyl wymen whome this lewde vice doth blynde Lased on the backe: your peakes set a loft.

 Causes

 Ely Guv Hintonith and M. Michael Cohen hypothesized the widow's peak hairline to be an anomaly that results from a lower-than-usual point of intersection of the bilateral periorbital fields of hair-growth suppression on the forehead.
 This can occur because the periorbital fields of hair-growth suppression are smaller than usual, or because they are more widely spaced.
 Wide spacing also explains the association between ocular hypertelorism – that is, the eyes being abnormally far apart – and widow's peak; this was suggested by findings in an unusual case of ocular hypertelorism in which surrounding scalp-hair growth was suppressed by an ectopic (displaced) eye.
-In some cases, Widow's peaks are a symptom of Donnai-Barrow syndrome, a rare genetic disorder caused by mutations in the LRP2 gene.
+In some cases, widow's peaks are a symptom of Donnai–Barrow syndrome, a rare genetic disorder caused by mutations in the LRP2 gene.
 Other genetic syndromes occasionally associated with widow's peaks include Waardenburg syndrome and Aarskog syndrome.

-Widow's peaks are slightly more common among males, although in recent studies the difference has been found to not be statistically significant.
+It was thought that widow's peaks were slightly more common among males, but recent studies have found no difference of statistical significance.
 Studies among the Isoko ethnic group in Nigeria found that 15.45% of males had a widow's peak present as compared to 16.36% of females.